UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Changing the dropdown filter or gender filter clears selected arrows
     * Arrows become more prominent when hovered over
     * Arrows have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available)
+    * Selecting an arrow in the lexis chart highlights the corresponding dot in the scatter plot if it exists
 * Bar chart
     * The SVG chart must have an id of "bar-chart"
     * Count is on the y-axis and gender is on the x-axis
     * Axes are clean, titled, and formatted well
     * Horizontal gridlines are visible
+    * Vertical gridlines are removed
     * Each mark must have the class name "bar"
     * The bars have the correct heights for each filter in the dropdown
     * Hovering over a bar outlines it
     * Clicking a bar darkens it
     * Clicking on an unselected bar filters the data to that gender and deselects the other gender if it is selected
     * Clicking on a selected bar removes the filter on that gender
+    * Clicking on an bar when points or lexis arrows are selected only clears the selection if the filter removes it from the included group
 * Scatter plot
     * The SVG chart must have an id of "scatter-plot"
     * Age is on the y-axis and GDP per capita is on the x-axis